Soli Deo gloria

 "Really?
-I haven't seen things like this since . . . ."
-Effie trailed off as she cleared her throat and set the cup into the table, not taking a sip.
+I haven't seen things like this since. . ."
+Effie trailed off as she cleared her throat and set the cup onto the table, not taking a sip.
 She sat up straighter (if she could, thought Katniss) and said in a serious voice, "Katniss, the real reason that I came was not to tell you about my moving in with Haymitch."

 "Okay," Katniss said after a moment, wondering now why Effie had come.

 Effie bit her perfect lip and a second later, said, "Well, you see, while I was packing to come here, I-I went over to the Training Center, to—to say goodbye."